sebbycake/superlists/README.md

 * Configured STATIC_ROOT settings
 * Update SECRET_KEY and DEBUG values to environment variables

+You can refer to my step-by-step guide on Heroku deployment [here](https://github.com/sebbycake/django-heroku-deployment-guide).

 For more information, please refer to [Heroku documentation](https://devcenter.heroku.com/articles/getting-started-with-python).

 ## License